ramonskie/jellyfin-plugin-prunarr-bridge/INSTALLATION.md

 ### 5. Create Library in Jellyfin (One-Time)

 The plugin does NOT create libraries.
-You or Prunarr must create the library:
+You or OxiCleanarr must create the library:

 1. Navigate to **Dashboard** → **Libraries**
 2. Click **Add Media Library**